soumyadeep-deb/Leaf-Septoria-Detection-On-tomato-leaves/README.md

 We used CNN here to detect that disease.

-# Future Work
-We are expanding this to detecting multiple diseases on different plants.

-We are building a web page, where a farmer will be able to upload an image and they will be shown what disease it is along with the solution on resolving it.

-The entire project will be available soon.

 # More on the project
 ### Augmentation methods used:
 1. Rotation by 30 degrees